im-mou/items-manager/README.md

 This project is made with:

 -   React
--   Custom design system (built fuuly from scratch)
+-   Custom design system (built fully from scratch)
 -   Typescript
 -   MobX for global state
 -   SASS